Arshu/OneClickAppWeb/Readme.md

+## App Web Offline Web App Viewer

+The Android Offline AppWeb Viewer is published as [Android App](https://play.google.com/store/apps/details?id=app.web.v1 "Android App") in  Google Play Store.

+This App Web Viewer is build using [App Web Component](https://components.xamarin.com/view/appweb "AppWebComponent") available at Xamarin Component Store

-## App Web Runtime Readme
+## App Web Runtime

-This repository contains the MIT Licensed App Web Runtime, which is a reference implementation used by the One Click Mobile Packer to Pack Html Web Apps to create Android/IOS Mobile Native Apps
+This repository contains the MIT Licensed App Web Runtime/Viewer built using App Web Component available in Xamarin Component Store, which can be used to view Static/Dynamic (Ajax) based web apps offline in the Mobile Device

-It is part of toolkit for developing Portable Apps.
-Portable Apps are Apps (UI, Data, File and Interaction) which can be redeployed from one run time environment to another run time environment
+It is part of toolkit for developing decentralised Portable Apps.
+Portable Apps are Apps (UI, Data, File and Interaction) which are decentralized and can be redeployed from one run time environment to another run time environment

 Also contains a MIT License C#/Html Secure AppWeb example showing the usage of embedded micro services accessing a sqlite database